firstdraft/guides/glossary-of-terms.md

 #### Expression

 We use the word "expression" to refer to one complete Ruby "sentence": a combination of objects and methods in valid syntax which the Ruby interpreter is able to reduce to one final object.

-The object is then typically either stored in a variable for subsequent expressions to use, or output to the screen or some permanent storage.
+The final object is then typically either stored in a variable for subsequent expressions to use, or output to the screen or some permanent storage.

 #### Fixnum